 Driver: reliable licensed local driver with at least 5 years’ driving experience

-Vehicle: Air-conditioned business car (max: 7 seats) with GPS facilities, big windows, and ample space (at least one vacant seat guaranteed)
+Vehicle: Air-conditioned business car (max: 7 seats) with GPS facilities, free in-car Wi-Fi, big windows, and ample space (at least one vacant seat guaranteed)

 China Highlights Xi'an Office: English-speaking backup support — We are very happy to hear your voice

 Professional product team analysis on every part of the trip to ensure a smooth and enjoyable travel experience.